mosesn/pywc/README.md

 I'm bored

 ##TODO
 Tests -- but realistically this will never happen
-Multiple files, should be easy